DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Limitations and Broader Impact

 Broader Impact.
-By promoting interpretable, modular reasoning, AutoDriveRL may benefit the development of safer and more transparent autonomous systems.
+By promoting interpretable and modular reasoning, AutoDriveRL has the potential to advance the development of safer and more transparent autonomous systems.
 However, improper deployment of partially trained models or misaligned reward signals could lead to unsafe behavior.
 We encourage responsible use and further validation in realistic driving scenarios.

-In the future, we will explore the effectiveness of AutoDriveRL across different frameworks and model sizes.
+Moreover, we plan to release \textbf{DriveRX} to the research community, hoping it can serve as a valuable source for distilling high-quality reasoning data and further accelerating progress in autonomous driving research.
+Importantly, the goal of this work is not to report improvements in real-time low-level driving performance, but to demonstrate the value of a reasoning-centered VLM backbone that unifies semantic perception, prediction, planning, and behavior abstraction.
+While the structured reasoning outputs of DriveRX can further benefit downstream planning or control modules, such extensions are beyond the scope of this work and are left for future research.